ndevenish/Blender_ioEDM/EDM_Specification.md

     model::RootNode :=
       string            name;
       uint              version;      # Asssumed
       model::PropertiesSet properties;
+      uchar             unknownA;     # Either 0, 1 or 2
+      osg::Vec3d        unknownB[4];
-      uchar             unknownB[145];
+      uchar             unknownC[48];
       list<Material>    materials;
-      uint              unknownC[2];
+      uint              unknownD[2];
       list<named_type>  nodes;

-After the name ("Scene Root") and unknown single integer, that we shall assume is class version; comes a properties set - whose only observed contents at time of writing is `{"__VERSION__": 2}`.
+After the name ("Scene Root") and unknown single integer, that we shall assume is class version; comes a properties set - whose only observed contents at time of writing is `{"__VERSION__": 2}` - a value which appears to be important when writing (it changes the layout of the unknown areas of the class?)

-After this is a relatively large section of unknown data, `unknownB`; by inspecting the bytes manually it *appears* to be of a structure including a chunk of at least 12 doubles:
+After this is a relatively large section of unknown data, `unknownA/B/C`; The grouping of the data appears to be known - but the purpose of the values are not known.
+The data inside `unknownC` does not appear to be in a 'sensible' range to make them obviously integers or floats.

-    uchar   field1;       # Either 0, 1 or 2
-    double  field2[12];
-    uchar   unknown[48];

-With the first field having values in the set (0, 1, 2), and the last section filled with data that does not appear to have a sensible-looking direct numerical value.

 After the list of materials, which are of a predictable type, there is a small unknown block - that seems to always consist of a single `uint = 0`, followed